michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

   For example:

-  - Contribution: I added $6,000 to a traditional IRA on April 1, 2026, for the 2025 tax year.
-I don't have Form 5498 from the source.
+  - Contribution: I added $7,000 to a traditional IRA on April 1, 2025, for the 2025 tax year.
+I don't have Form 5498 from the source right now (usually issued in May).
-  - Distribution: I moved $6,001.23 from the traditional IRA, as detailed on Form 1099-R.
+  - Distribution: I moved $7,000 from the traditional IRA, as detailed on Form 1099-R.
-  - Remaining Balance: As of December 31, 2025, the **combined** balance of **all** my traditional and rollover IRAs across **all** banks was $0, but I do not have Forms 5498 to show this.
+  - Remaining Balance: As of December 31, 2025, the **combined** balance of **all** my traditional and rollover IRAs across **all** banks was $6, but I do not have Forms 5498 to show this.
-  - Destination: The $6,001.23 was transferred to a Roth IRA in 2025, but I don't have Form 5498 for the target account.
+  - Destination: The $7,000 was transferred to a Roth IRA in 2025, but I don't have Form 5498 for the target account.

   NB: A Rollover IRA is a type of Traditional IRA that is specifically used to hold money rolled over from an employer-sponsored retirement plan (like a 401(k), 403(b), or pension plan).